Kauto/animationvideo/README.md

   //   }
   // - scene is the scene object this object is running in
   // - parameter are the parameter that are given from the
-  //   last scene or the start parameter
+  //   last scene or the start parameter.
+The setup is always {
+  //     run: ..., // the parameter given with the run command of the engine
+  //     scene: ..., // the parameter given with the scene switch
+  //     destroy: ..., // the parameter given from the last scene as return from the destroy function
+  //   }
   // - imageManager is the object that loads the images async init({ engine, output, scene, parameter, imageManager }) {
     // optional: wait till all images are loaded